FreeJoy-Team/FreeJoy/README.md

 * Toggle switches
 * POV hats
 * Incremental encoders
+* Converting analog inputs to buttons (up to 10 buttons per axis)

 ## Analog inputs
 FreeJoy supports up to 8 analog inputs at pins A0-A7.
 Every axis have its settings as: